AI-Equipped Killer Drones Are Extremely Dangerous As Depicted In ‘Slaughterbots’ Video

 In the video, the speaker demonstrated a drone that is about the size of a Mockingbird.
 Then, it lands in the speaker’s hands and he throws the drone out into the audience in the conference.
 The drone changes its course and turns back to the stage and smashes into the forehead of a dummy that was placed to the left of the stage.
 This shows that this small drone could destroy the human’s skull.

 The speaker said that the drones are trained as a team.
-They could access the buildings, trains, cars while having the capacity to evade any countermeasure.
+They could access the buildings, trains, and cars while having the capacity to evade any countermeasure.
 He added that they could not be stopped.
 He also noted that “a $25 million order” could buy a swarm of such tiny “slaughterbots” that could exterminate half of the city.

 Chilling fictional footage of mass slaughter carried out by tiny drones filmed in Edinburgh to highlight horrors of killer robots https://t.co/MxIOfDwFqy